-I’ve back a few days now and one thing I’ve noticed is how long I’m sleeping.
+I’ve been back a few days now, and one thing I’ve noticed is how long I’m sleeping.
 Normally through the work week, I average a little under 7.5 hours per night.
-These last few days I’ve slept for about nine hours a night.
+These last few days, I’ve slept for about nine hours a night.
 The opportunity to sleep in is always welcome, but what this is telling me is that I needed it.
 No surprise.
 I’ve felt run-down both physically and mentally the last few months.
 It felt as if I needed a good rest and the opportunity to re-charge.

-As the morning progresses I’ll take Rigby for his walk.
+As the morning progresses, I’ll take Rigby for his walk.
 There’s no set time for this, but he’s always alert.
-The final test is now in progress and so I’ll switch that on and have in the background as I attend to different chores – a load of washing, a tidy up, maybe some cooking.
+The final test is now in progress, and so I’ll switch that on and have in the background as I attend to different chores – a load of washing, a tidy up, maybe some cooking.
 Amid all this, I’ve checked my email and attended to anything needing attending to.

 Of course, now I’m writing too.
 I’ve started on the new book, and it’s hard work.
 Starting is always most difficult, and not just because it’s a blank page.
 That’s tough, but getting it right is tougher.
 I don’t expect to get it right first off.
-I’ve written about 2000 words so far and I reckon 75% of them will be changed before I’m happy – and that’s just the first draft.
+I’ve written about 2000 words so far, and I reckon 75% of them will be changed before I’m happy – and that’s just the first draft.
 You’re trying to set the tone and mood.
-Trying to get the voice right, and capture the character.
+Trying to get the voice right and capture the character.
 How you start is how you go on with it, so you need to get it right.

 I have a couple of days more of this then I’m back to work.
-Like many people I made some resolutions and sketched in some aspirational plans over the new year.
-The resolutions I posted to Facebook, just to put them out there: get a book published, wear more colourful shirts, be less glip/more open.
+Like many people, I made some resolutions and sketched in some aspirational plans over the new year.
+The resolutions I posted to Facebook, just to put them out there: get a book published, wear more colourful shirts, be less glib/more open.
 I might add to that: eat more greens (especially broccoli) and less sugar.

 As a general notion, I want to have a better Christmas this year.
 There are different things I could do towards that, but what I favour is finding that intimate other to share it with.
-If that’s the case there are other things I must do, or decide upon.
+If that’s the case, there are other things I must do or decide upon.